ylecuyer/survey-gizmo-ruby/README.md

   # Optional - Set if you need to hit a different region (e.g. the .eu domain)
   config.region = :eu

+  # Optional - Set if you need to hit a different api (e.g. the api.alchemer.{com,eu} api)
+  config.api = :alchemer

   # Optional - Defaults to 50, maximum 500.
 Setting too high may cause SurveyGizmo to start throwing timeouts.
   config.results_per_page = 100